 There he discovered a book in Greek entitled, "A Man Who became Mad for God", featuring the biography and sayings of Sri Ramakrishna.
-He came to learn that the publisher was working on a Greek the Parthenon of the 5th century B.C. is now in ruins and there is an effort to restore it.
-In 1687. under the Turkish Ottoman Empire, it was used as an ammunition dump and was hit by a Venetian cannonball, nearly destroying the 2400-year-old monument.

-version of The Gospel of Sri Ramakrishna, but John found that the quality of the Greek translation was not so good because different portions of the book were translated by different people to be assembled later.
-John contacted the publisher group, which not only agreed to let him
+He came to learn that the publisher was working on a Greek version of Gospel of Sri Ramakrishna, but John found that the quality of the Greek translation was not so good because different portions of the book were translated bу different people to be assembled later.
+John contacted the publisher group, which not only agreed to let him translate the work, but offered a part-time secretary to help on a weekly basis.